johnpeart/johnpeart.github.io/src/posts/blogpost/2016-05-05-a-year-with-apple-watch.md

 - double tapping your wrist
 - pressing one of the devices physical buttons

-By far the most used of those three is the wrist-raise, because it's the most natural.
+By far the most used of those three is the wrist-raise, because it’s the most natural.
 In theory it sounds great.
 Theory is not practice, friends.

 I've lost count of the number of times I've raised my arm only to see the screen fail to awaken; I must look like I'm having some kind of involuntary shoulder spasm when trying to activate it.

-So sure, it's probably the most accurate timepiece ever -- when you can get it to turn on.
+So sure, it’s probably the most accurate timepiece ever -- when you can get it to turn on.

 ## A device to communicate in more personal ways

-Apple made a big deal out of this device's communications abilities.
+Apple made a big deal out of this device’s communications abilities.
 You can make calls from your wrist.
 You can send texts from it.
 Hell, you can even send your heartbeat from it if you want to.

 The promise Apple dangled in front of our noses was more of a prayer.

-Let's start with *Digital Touch* -- Apple Watch's ability to send sketches and heartbeats to others.
+Let’s start with *Digital Touch* -- Apple Watch’s ability to send sketches and heartbeats to others.
 I still don't know the point of this feature is.
 In case it wasn't obvious on announcement day -- this is a total gimmick with no practical application in the real world.
 I literally haven't used it aside from to try it out in the first few weeks.
-In fact, the whole side button that triggers it is entirely redundant to me, aside from it's ability to activate Apple Pay.
+In fact, the whole side button that triggers it is entirely redundant to me, aside from it’s ability to activate Apple Pay.
 It may as well not be there.

-Apple Watch's call making abilities are equally over-rated.
-Whilst the idea of being Dick Tracey might have sounded cool, in practice, it's an experience fraught with problems.
+Apple Watch’s call making abilities are equally over-rated.
+Whilst the idea of being Dick Tracey might have sounded cool, in practice, it’s an experience fraught with problems.

 Firstly, the microphone and speaker in Apple Watch are so underpowered that you basically need to hold it to your mouth and ear the whole time you're on a call -- which not only defeats the object, but also makes your arm ache.